 Let's Discuss Amenities

-What amenities is the family interested in?
-Is a screened-in porch a necessity?
-Do you want to be away from it all, or close to a city setting?
-Are extras like beach chairs, barbecue grills, beach umbrellas, beach carts or coolers available and included in your rental home rate?
-Make a list of prioritized "necessities and preferences" from your group to help narrow your search to the most suitable home.
+What amenities is your family looking for?
+Do you just want a rental with a swimming pool, hot tub or beach volleyball court?
+Does the unit need to be beachfront, in town, or near night life?
+Are items like beach chairs, gas grills, beach umbrellas, beach carts or coolers available and included with your rental home rate?
+Make a list of prioritized "necessities and desires" from your group to help filter your search to the most suitable property.

-Be sure to include your best friend!
-While many vacation homes allow pets, rules and costs fluctuate per property.
-Many limitations could dismiss a prospective vacation property.
-Be sure you read agreements and contracts carefully.
-Additional fees or deposits may be applied to your agreement.
+Do not forget to include your best friend!
+While quite a few rentals allow pets or animals, guidelines and costs vary per property.
+Make certain to read agreements and contracts carefully.
+Additional fees or deposits may be applied to your contract.

-Several internet resources exist to match visitors with rental owners..
-In combination with Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Ocracoke local rentals" for local vacation rental management companies.
-Local agencies usually have an exclusive collection of rentals daily and weekly.
+Many websites exist to match clients with property owners..
+In addition to Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Ocracoke local rental properties" for local vacation home management companies.
+Local companies often have a unique assortment of vacation rentals daily and weekly.